revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Git.md

 - **Concurrent Development:** Repositories usually allow multiple developers to make edits to different parts of the same program simultaneously.
 Developers can then merge their changes back into the main program.
 - **Increased Transparency:** Most source code repositories require a developer to check out, edit, and then check back in the part of the program he or she was editing.
 The repository records which developer made changes and when, resulting in a log of updates made to the program over time.
 - **Version Control:** When developers make enough changes to a program stored in a source code repository, they can designate the updated program as a new “version” of the software.
-A repository also stores previous versions of a program, a feature which allows companies to restore a previous version if, for example, an update introduces a harmful bug.
+A repository also stores previous versions of a program, a feature that allows companies to restore a previous version if, for example, an update introduces a harmful bug.

 </blockquote>